 Answer: Yes.
 Composition levy is an alternative method of levy of tax designed for small taxpayers whose turnover is up to Rs.
-75 lakhs (Rs.50 lakhs for special category States, excluding J&K and Uttrakhand).
+I crore (Rs.75 lakhs for special category States, excluding J&K and Uttarakhand).
 It is a kind of turnover tax.
 The objective of the scheme is to provide a simplified tax payment regime for the small tax payers.
 The scheme is optional and is mainly for small traders, manufacturers and restaurants.

-Answer: Composition scheme is a scheme for payment of GST available to small taxpayers whose aggregate turnover in the preceding financial year did not cross Rs.75 Lakhs.
-In the case of 9 special category States, the limit of turnover is Rs.50 Lakhs in the preceding financial year, namely – Arunachal Pradesh, Assam, Manipur, Meghalaya, Mizoram, Nagaland, Sikkim, Tripura and Himachal Pradesh.
+Answer: Composition scheme is a scheme for payment of GST available to small taxpayers whose aggregate turnover in the preceding financial year did not cross Rs.
+1 crore.
+In the case of 9 special category States, the limit of turnover is Rs.75 Lakhs in the preceding financial year, namely – Arunachal Pradesh, Assam, Manipur, Meghalaya, Mizoram, Nagaland, Sikkim, Tripura and Himachal Pradesh.
 However, if you are a manufacturer of ice-cream, pan masala or tobacco or tobacco products or if you are a service provider other than a restaurant, you are not eligible for composition scheme.
 You can, however, make supply of exempt services including services by way of extending deposits, loans or advances in so far as the consideration is represented by way of interest or discount.

-Answer: Composition scheme is optional and intimation that option has been availed should be made electronically in FORM GST CMP-01 by the migrating taxable person.
-A person who has already obtained registration and opts for payment under composition levy subsequently needs to give intimation electronically in FORM GST CMP-02.
+Answer: Composition scheme is optional and intimation that option has been availed should be made electronically in Form GST CMP-01 by the migrating taxable person.
+A person who has already obtained registration and opts for payment under composition levy subsequently needs to give intimation electronically in Form GST CMP-o2.

 Answer: Composition rate for manufacturers is 1% (0.5% CGST and o.5% SGST) of the turnover.

 a) whose aggregate turnover in the preceding financial year crossed Rs.
 1 crore (Rs.
 75 Lakhs in State of Arunachal Pradesh, Assam, Manipur, Meghalaya, Mizoram, Nagaland, Sikkim, Tripura and Himachal Pradesh);

-(d) who make supply of goods through an electronic commerce operator;
+c) who make supply of goods through an electronic com merce operator;